timcu/builder_police/set2/pycharm-edu-2/lesson1/task15_castle_roof/task.md

 and is only three blocks high.

 ## Task
-Add a 11 x 7 x 3 open top stone box on top of the castle base to be the roof.
+Add an 11 x 7 x 3 open-top stone box on top of the castle base to be the roof.

 Add a ladder so that players can climb up the ladder to the roof.
 Ladder needs a direction so that its orientation is known and in which part of the cube of space the